portellam/auto-xorg/README.md

         01:00.0 VGA compatible controller: ...
         Kernel driver in use: vfio-pci
-* Appends to Xorg file ('/etc/X11/xorg.conf.d/10-Xorg-vfio-pci.conf').
+* Appends to Xorg file (**'/etc/X11/xorg.conf.d/10-auto-xorg.conf'**).
-* Optionally, restart active display manager (you may modify 'Auto-Xorg.service' to do this automatically).

-        sudo bash Auto-Xorg.sh dm

 ## Why?
-In my experience, swapping host graphics is trivial and tedious.
-Either by changing config files or 'Multi-Booting' (see **https://github.com/portellam/Auto-VFIO/**), updating Xorg is necessary to boot properly.
+Swapping the host/boot video card (VGA) is trivial and tedious.

+For whatever the reason, this script has you covered:
+* a fresh VFIO setup
+* toggling the boot VGA or Multi-Boot (**https://github.com/portellam/VFIO-setup/**)
+* deploying multiple setups

-I don't believe the Linux team or VFIO community has made a simple script for this purpose already.
-In response, I made this simple script, and enjoyed the time spent learning Bash.
+Note, I don't believe the Linux team or VFIO community has made a script for a purpose like this before.
+In response, I made this script.
+I have enjoyed the learning something new!

-I know the majority of the VFIO community is part of the greater Linux community, which itself is *small*.
-Both understand Linux can be a time-sink (looking at Debian, Proxmox server, Arch, Gentoo)... including VFIO.
-If I can automate this task and more, at least the end-result will make up for those wasted nights (years).

-## Possible To-Do
-* is it possible to save Xorg display layout or Xorg from runtime session, of a given VGA device, to a backup file.
-Restore that file next boot?